 The value of these future resources also needs to be discounted back to present value amounts to provide the single dollar figure which will be used to offset your total monetary needs.

 It may be discouraging if you find you have a shortfall when comparing your total needs to your total resources.
 A shortfall situation means that your survivors will be left with the choice of either finding additional resources that you have not been able to identify, or do without many of the financial needs that you hope to cover.

 Life insurance is uniquely suited for covering such a shortfall.
 It is a means of sharing the financial risk of premature death with many others who have similar concerns.

 You pay a relatively small premium to an insurance company in exchange for their promise to pay your beneficiaries a specified death benefit in the event of your death.
 Basically, a financial need that arises from your death can be eliminated by a financial resource that is created upon your death.

 Factors to Consider When Selecting Life Insurance

 In an ideal world, we would each carry sufficient life insurance to continue to provide a lifestyle for our survivors similar to what they enjoy now, with us here.
-We cannot always afford to fully cover for our survivors’ needs, particularly in our early years.
+We cannot always afford to fully cover for our survivors’ needs and wants, particularly in our early years.

 However, life insurance comes in many shapes and sizes.
 By carefully considering the type and amount of life insurance needed and contributing to, and considering all other revenue streams that best meets these needs, you can ensure that you have provided financially for your family, even if you are not here to do the providing.
 Use our life insurance calculator to get your started on determining just how much life insurance is needed to provide for your loved ones.